 Work Skills Traineeships employs disadvantaged Queenslanders on community, construction or environmental projects.
-Funding is available to community-based not-for-profit organisations and local councils, which will partner with RTOs with PQS status.
-Learn more on the Work Skills Traineeships page (community organisations section).
+Funding is available to community-based not-for-profit organisations and local councils, which will partner with RTOs with SAS status.
+Learn more about Work Skills Traineeships (community organisations section).

 Get Set for Work

-Get Set for Work provides intensive employment and training assistance over a 12 month period to young, disengaged Queenslanders aged 15-19 years.
-Funding is primarily available for community-based not-for-profit organisations, which will partner with RTOs with PQS status.
+Get Set for Work provides intensive employment and training assistance over a 12-month period to young, disengaged Queenslanders aged 15–19 years.
+Funding is primarily available for community-based not-for-profit organisations, which will partner with RTOs with SAS status.

-There are three other programs that make up the Skilling Queenslanders for Work initiative.
+There are 3 other programs that make up the Skilling Queenslanders for Work initiative.

 Ready for Work